SAVE THE DATE

 This course meets the prerequisites for those in the the Center for Mindfulness' Oasis training pathway.
 See the CFM website for more information.
 It meets CFM's requirement to attend an annual, silent, teacher-led retreat of at least 7 days for ongoing development and one of the 4 required retreats before certification as an MBSR teacher.
 This retreat also meets requirements for training as a Mindful Self-Compassion teacher which requires a 5-day silent retreat before beginning Teacher Training (see the Center for Mindful Self-Compassion website for details).

 Samish Island Campground, 11565 Scott Road, Bow, Washington.
 Instructions and details will be provided when you register.
-Samish is about 90 minutes north of Seattle and 30 minutes south of Bellingham.
+Samish Island Campground is about 90 minutes north of Seattle and 40 minutes south of Bellingham.

 This beautiful campground maintained by the Community of Christ at the east end of Samish Island (accessible by road) offers stunning views, deep quiet, and simple accommodations.

-And it's not exactly a campground - there are simple rustic cabins and motel-like "e-cabins" available.
+And it's not exactly a campground - there are simple rustic cabins and motel-like "e-cabins" available (see "Accommodations", below, for more details).
 RV and tent camping is also available.

 Directions and Transportation

-Directions and more information about Samish are available here.
+Directions and more information about Samish Island Campground are available here.

 Note that there is no public transportation all the way to Samish Island.